*HEARTWORM POSITIVE (see “heartworm positive” notes below)

-Health issues: heartworm positive (see heartworm notes below)
+Health issues: heartworm positive

 *All of our adoptable dogs are small, and they are never to be left outside alone, ever!
 We only rehome our dogs to adopters that plan to have them as inside dogs and part of the family!
 We do allow adopters with doggie doors, provided there is SECURE fencing.
 There is no exception to this rule!

-*We do not guarantee that any of our adoptable dogs are housetrained.
+*HOUSETRAINING: We do NOT guarantee that any of our adoptable dogs are housetrained.
 While most should be easily trained, keep in mind that they live in a rescue where they have access to the outdoors all day and are inside at night.
 Even if they were surrendered to us as housetrained, it doesn’t mean they will automatically be housetrained in your home.
 Housetraining them should be easy in the right home with time, patience, and consistency.

 *We do not guarantee the age, health or temperament of any of the dogs we rehome.
 Many of the dogs we take in come from animal control and rarely do we have histories and even when we do, many times the histories are inaccurate.